About Brian Day

 Brian Day has been working in the specialty outdoor industry for over 25 years.
 He began his career at Life Tools in Green Bay, WI.
 A few years later he moved to Madison, WI to work as a sales rep at an agency representing Lowe Alpine Systems, Boreal, Bluewater and Crazy Creek.
 Brian spent several years working at Rutabaga Paddlesports as a kayaking instructor, sale associate and buyer before returning to rep work with an agency that represented Mountainsmith, MSR, Chaco, KAVU and Horny Toad, and later Osprey packs.

-Brian has authored freelance articles for: Sea Kayaker Magazine, Adventure Kayak, Paddlesports Retailer and The Boundary Waters Journal.
+Brian’s outdoor writing has been featured in Sea Kayaker Magazine, Adventure Kayak, Paddling Magazine, Paddling Business and The Boundary Waters Journal.
 He spent a summer working for the Voyageur Outward Bound School in Ely, MN and six months sailing aboard the tall ship Lady Washington before returning to Wisconsin to pursue a degree in Journalism.

 In 2009 Brian completed a Masters Degree the University of Wisconsin and moved to Asheville, NC to take a sales rep position with Pyranha US selling Pyranha, P&H and Venture Kayaks.
 In 2014 he was appointed Head of Operations for Pyranha US, a position he held until 2017 when he moved back to Wisconsin to be closer to family, the Boundary Waters and the Great Lakes.